awsdocs/aws-control-tower-guide/doc_source/drift.md

 When this type of drift occurs for an Account Factory provisioned account in an OU with up to 300 accounts, you can resolve it by:
 + Navigating to the OU in the AWS Control Tower console to re\-register the OU \(fastest option\)\.
 For more information, see [Register an existing organizational unit with AWS Control Tower](importing-existing.md)\.
 + Updating the provisioned product in Account Factory\.
-For more information, see [Updating and Moving Account Factory Accounts with AWS Service Catalog](account-factory.md#updating-account-factory-accounts)\.
+For more information, see [Updating and moving account factory accounts with AWS Service Catalog](updating-account-factory-accounts.md)\.
 + Updating your landing zone \(slower option\)\.
 For more information, see [Update Your Landing Zone](configuration-updates.md#update-controltower)\.
 **Note**
 If you have several individual accounts to update, also see this method for making updates with a script: [Provisioning and updating accounts using script automation](configuration-updates.md#update-accounts-by-script)\.
 + When this type of drift occurs in an OU with more than 300 accounts, the drift resolution may depend on which type of account has been moved, as explained in the next paragraphs\.
 For more information, see [Update Your Landing Zone](configuration-updates.md#update-controltower)\.
   + **If an Account Factory provisioned account is moved** – In an OU with fewer than 300 accounts, you can resolve the account drift by updating the provisioned product in Account Factory, by re\-registering the OU, or by updating your landing zone\.

     In an OU with more than 300 accounts, you *must* resolve the drift by making an update to the provisioned product for each moved account, because re\-register OU will not perform the update\.
-For more information, see [Updating and Moving Account Factory Accounts with AWS Service Catalog](account-factory.md#updating-account-factory-accounts)\.
+For more information, see [Updating and moving account factory accounts with AWS Service Catalog](updating-account-factory-accounts.md)\.
   + **If a shared account is moved** – You can resolve the drift from moving the audit or log archive account by updating your landing zone\.
 For more information, see [Update Your Landing Zone](configuration-updates.md#update-controltower)\.

 **Deprecated field name**